Appearance

 For shorter workflows, mental modeling is usually enough — but be deliberate.

-When you add a step partway through a workflow, it sees the writes of all preceding enabled steps.
+When you drop a step partway through a workflow, it sees the writes of all preceding enabled steps.
 It writes to whatever the cascade has built up so far.

 This is the typical pattern for evolving a workflow: